atladev/tic-tac-toe/README.md

-# Project Title
+# Tic-Tac-Toe Game
-A GUI version of unbeatable Tic-Tac-Toe game in java
+This is a simple implementation of the Tic-Tac-Toe game in Java, using the command line interface.
+The game allows two players to play against each other, taking turns to place their marks on the board until one of the players wins or the game ends in a tie.

 ### Running the project